Banda Oriental: 19th century

 A result of the outbreak of war between Britain and Spain in Europe was the British invasions of the River Plate (1806–1807).
 The invasions occurred in two phases.
 A detachment of the British Army occupied Buenos Aires for 46 days in 1806 before being expelled.
 On 3 February 1807, during the Battle of Montevideo, the British captured the city and occupied it for half a year.
 They had to abandon it after their defeat in the Second Battle of Buenos Aires and the armistice of 12 August 1807.
 The sociopolitical effects of the British invasions have been among the causes of the May Revolution of 25 May 1810.

-During the British occupation of Montevideo, José Gervasio Artigas, who had joined the body of Blandengues since 1797, organized groups of gauchos and engaged in a guerrilla war against the British.
+During the British occupation of Montevideo, José Gervasio Artigas, who had joined the body of Blandengues in 1797, organized groups of gauchos and engaged in a guerrilla war against the British.
 As a result, he was promoted to Captain of the Blandengues by the Spanish in 1809.
 However, when the Primera Junta was proclaimed in Buenos Aires, Artigas abandoned the ranks of the Spanish and joined the revolution, which promoted him to Colonel.
 With little help from Buenos Aires, he was sent to organize a rebellion in the Banda Oriental, where Montevideo was now the new capital of the viceroyalty, with Francisco Javier de Elío as the new viceroy.

 The Battle of Las Piedras (1811) was the decisive defeat of Elío by land, although he was still keeping Montevideo supported by naval forces.
 At this point, Elío allied himself with Brazilian forces and requested their intervention in the conflict.
 Fearing defeat, Buenos Aires signed a truce with Elío, recognizing him as the ruler of the Banda Oriental and half of Entre Ríos.
 Considering this a treacherous move, Artigas abandoned the blockade over Montevideo and moved to Entre Rios with his supporters.